> Academics > Course

-KNES 3326 (3-3-0) Psychology of Motor Learning and Skill DevelopmentA course designed to help prospective kinesiologists to become knowledgeable in theories of motor learning and to apply this knowledge in the development of their own teaching methods.
+KNES 3326 (3-3-0) Motor Learning and Skill DevelopmentA course designed to help prospective kinesiologists to become knowledgeable in theories of motor learning and to apply this knowledge in the development of their own teaching methods.
 This course will include types and theories of learning and factors affecting the development of motor skills.
 Fall, Spring.

 KNES 3345 (3-3-0) Pedagogy of Kinesiology and HealthThis course covers knowledge and skills in movement areas such as movement education, games, sports, stunts, tumbling and gymnastics, physical fitness, and rhythmic activities as well as physical health and safety and social development through movement.
 In addition, health information and behaviors will be covered such as nutrition, rest, communicable diseases, sexually transmitted diseases, drug abuse, smoking, home safety, and physical, emotional, and sexual abuse.
 Emphasis on identifying the TEKS (Texas Essential Knowledge and Skills) in videotapes and observations, on writing lesson plans and teaching lessons, and on preparing for the appropriate portion of the TExES examination.
 Elementary school physical education observations at a local school are required.
 Fall, Spring.